lucendio/lecture-devops-infos/content/assignments/deliverables/exercise-solutions.md

 ### Remarks

-* ‼️ example solutions are just meant as an inspiration not to be copy/pasted and handed in ‼️
+* ‼️ example solutions are just meant as an inspiration, or to unblock in case of being stuck, or to better understand the task; it's not meant to be adopted or even copy/pasted and handed in ‼️
 * details about deliverables can be found in every exercise description
-* `terminal.log` refers to the entire terminal in- & output produced while carrying out the exercises, which means: no manipulations; instead copy as-is (of course, cleansed of any encoding artifacts, e.g. ANSI color codes, or other gibberish making the logs not readable)
+* `terminal.log` refers to the entire (!) terminal in- & output produced while carrying out an exercise, nothing else; which means: no manipulations[^1] at all; only copy as-is (of course, cleansed of any encoding artifacts, e.g. ANSI color codes, or other gibberish making the logs not readable)

+[^1]: in other words: no censoring, no annotations, no added headlines, comments or newlines, etc.